yishilin/trello_dingtalk/README.md

 # Integrate DingTalk with Trello

-* Trello (https://trello.com) is a great task management online tool.
+* Trello (https://trello.com) is a great online task management tool.
 * DingTalk (https://www.dingtalk.com/) is a great enterprise IM platform which could have Talkbot(or Chatbot as you like) integrated.

+### Highlight 1:
-This project tries to integrate the two: You could watch multiple Trello boards you want when you receive the Trello notification you could send it to multiple DingTalk groups as you want according to the configuration.
+This project tries to integrate these two tools:
+1) watch multiple Trello boards,
+2) dispatch the Trello notification of these boards to multiple DingTalk groups according to the configuration.
+3) the Dingtalk message will "@" all the card members in Dingtalk, it is useful for the communication in the team.

+### Highlight 2:
+trello_dingtalk is designed for extension to support more Trello message type

 ## Screenshot
 Below are the screeshots in the DingTalk group: